Frequently Asked Questions

-Because poverty is complex, AKFC takes a multifaceted approach to support local solutions to global development challenges.
-AKFC programs focus on improving access to quality education and healthcare, increasing food security, creating economic opportunities for women and men, and building strong, resilient communities and local institutions that can sustain progress over the long term.
+Because poverty is complex, AKFC supports local solutions to global challenges with a multifaceted approach.
+AKFC programs focus on improving education and health care, creating economic opportunities for women and men, cultivating agriculture and food security, and nurturing early childhood development.
 We promote gender equality in all of our programs, to empower women, girls, and their communities to break down gender barriers and build a more equal world.

 How does AKFC select the countries where it works?

 Effective development takes time, so we focus on countries where we can make long-term investments in strengthening the capacities of communities and institutions to sustain development gains.
-That focus enables us to draw on the expertise and resources of the wider Aga Khan Development Network, including highly skilled local staff who can deliver programs and help monitor progress to ensure strong results and effective use of resources.
+That focus enables us to draw on the expertise and resources of the wider Aga Khan Development Network, including highly skilled local staff who can deliver programs, monitor progress, and ensure effective results.
 Currently, AKFC works in 15 countries, with some of the most vulnerable people in Africa and Asia.

 How does AKFC implement its programs?

-Experienced, local professionals and partner organizations implement AKFC’s overseas programs, drawing on targeted Canadian and global expertise where needed to build the skills and knowledge needed for local communities to sustain improvements over the long term.
+Experienced, local professionals and partner organizations implement AKFC’s overseas programs.
+These professionals draw on targeted Canadian and global expertise where needed, to build the skills and knowledge that local communities need to sustain improvements over the long term.
 Independent audits and evaluations ensure accountability and the effective use of resources, as well as help AKFC identify lessons and best practices to strengthen its programs.